casdoor/casdoor-website/docs/application/specify-login-organization.md

 ## Config

-In the application edit page, you can see the `orgSelectMode` config.
+In the application edit page, you can see the `Org celect mode` config.
 You can select the mode in the dropdown list.

 ![mode_config](/img/application/specify-login-organization/mode_config.png)